xNul/among-us-discord-bot/README.md

 Afterwards, place the `config.rs` under the `src` folder.

 Now you use Cargo, the Rust package manager, to build the executable.
-Once you have installed Cargo, clone this repository, add your `config.rs` and run:
+Once you have installed Cargo, clone this repository, add your `config.rs`, and run:

 ```
 cargo build --release
 ```

-The executable will be under `target/release/`.
+the resulting executable will be under `target/release/`.